Rajiv Gandhi's stellar performance as PM earned him place among top world leaders: Congress | Politics

 - India

-The Congress on Sunday remembered former prime minister Rajiv Gandhi on his birth anniversary, saying he was a ''true patriot'' and ''great son'' of India who made invaluable contributions in the making of 21st century India.
+The Congress on Sunday remembered former prime minister Rajiv Gandhi on his birth anniversary, saying he was a ''true patriot'' and ''great son'' of India who made invaluable contribution in the making of 21st-century India.

 He said Rajiv Gandhi was a leader who inspired hope among millions of Indians.